project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 Use em dashes (HTML entity 8212, "—") for abrupt breaks in a sentence, to temporarily change subject within a sentence, for clarity, to draw attention to a point, or to signify the origin or author of a quotation.

-* Don't use double hyphens; use the HTML entity.
+* Donot use double hyphens; use the HTML entity.

-* Don't place spaces on either side.
+* Donot place spaces on either side.
 There shouldn't be any space between the word or words next to an em dash and the en dash.

 Use an en dash (HTML entity 8211, "–") to indicate a range of numbers or dates.
 (See [www.alistapart.com/articles/emen/](http://www.alistapart.com/articles/emen/){:target="_blank"} for more information about the subject of dashes and hyphens.)